Chapter 10:

 Eva stopped.

 “…Worse, your majesty,” she whispered.
-“At the other estates, I was at least paid and given a proper bedroom and looked after if I fell ill, but there was nothing like that here.
+“At the other estates, I was at least paid and given a proper bedroom, and looked after if I fell ill, but there was nothing like that here.
 I have been beaten, taken, abused, left to starve, left locked out in the rain, forced to work whilst ill and more.
 Those of us who couldn’t do that and live up to the castle’s standards were taken to the dungeons as their ‘plaything’.”

 Eva shook her head.
-“Lady Rebecca has tried her best to, but her parents would hit her if she raised any objections to them and none of the guards wanted to help her.
+“Lady Rebecca tried her best to, but her parents would hit her if she raised any objections to them and none of the guards wanted to help her.
 Why would they?”
 Eva clicked her tongue.
 “I wish they hadn’t died so quickly.”

 “And the girl in the dungeon was their last plaything, correct?”